-If you’re looking for something a little more compact than the large weigh slings on the market, it may be worth looking at the Wychwood Tactical Sling.
-Wychwood’s Tactical Range is all about size and transportability, without compromising on quality.
+If you’re looking for something a little more compact than the large weigh slings on the market, it may be worth looking at the Korda Basix Sling.
+Korda’s Basix range is all about giving people access to cost-effective products, without compromising on quality.

-In terms of a sling this means maintaining a high level of fish care, but giving you something that packs down a little bit smaller than others on the market.
-The Wychwood Tactical Sling achieves that.
+In terms of a sling this means maintaining a high level of fish care, but giving you something that won’t break the bank.

-Constructed from a fish friendly material, the Tactical Sling is sure to keep your carp safe during the whole weighing and photography process.
+Constructed from a fish friendly material, the Basix Sling is sure to keep your carp safe during the whole weighing and photography process.

 So, what makes this sling different to the others?
 It’s all about the central bars.
-Unlike the other slings which simply roll up, the bars on the Wychwood Carp Sling break down in the middle, allowing you to fold it and roll it into a much shorter profile.
+Unlike the other slings which simply roll up, the bars on the Basix Weigh Sling break down in the middle, allowing you to fold it and roll it into a much shorter profile.

 In our opinion, this a great choice for the roving carp angler, or just someone who likes to keep their gear as compact as possible.